Arthritis

 Rheumatoid Arthritis (RA)

 Rheumatoid arthritis is a condition that can attack joints throughout the body.
 It commonly affects the joints and surrounding tendons of the wrist and fingers.
-It can cause the joints to become swollen, painful and possibly deformed.
+It can cause the joints to become swollen, painful, and possibly deformed.
 This can interfere with normal hand function and can significantly impact a person’s quality of life.

-Treatment options include anti-inflammatory medications, disease-modifying antirheumatic drugs, and a class of drugs called biological response modifiers (commonly called biologics).
-A physician may recommend splints or braces, exercise, and modification of daily activities.
-If joint synovitis cannot be controlled with medications, or if the tendons of the hand and wrist become inflamed or weakened by the disease, surgery may be needed.
-Surgery may also be needed to correct deformities of the fingers that often result from the disease.
-Rheumatoid arthritis can affect other areas as well.
+If joint synovitis cannot be controlled with medications or if the tendons of the hand and wrist become inflamed or weakened and the joint pain becomes unbearable due to the disease, surgery may be needed.
+Surgery may also be required to correct deformities of the fingers that often result from the disease.
+Rheumatoid arthritis can also affect other areas.

 Arthritis is a progressive disease.
 While your symptoms may start out as occasional and mild, they can intensify over time.
 You should schedule an evaluation at the University Pain and Spine Center if you experience:

-- Chronic pain
+• Chronic pain

-- Persistent swelling
+• Persistent swelling

-- Loss of joint function
+• Loss of joint function

-- Noticeable joint deformity
+• Noticeable joint deformity

 You can also request a consultation if you have persistent joint pain that isn’t getting better with rest and over-the-counter medications.

-What treatments are available for arthritis?
+What Treatments are Available for Arthritis?

 Medication